victorhaggqvist/selfhosted/README.md

 # Retired
-Consider this list retired in favor if https://github.com/Kickball/awesome-selfhosted (which contains way more stuff already).
+Consider this list retired in favor of https://github.com/Kickball/awesome-selfhosted (which contains way more stuff already).

 ---